JeffDeCola/my-cheat-sheets/other/networks/wan-lan/wireless-lan-cheat-sheet/README.md

 * WPA2 (TKIP) - Don't use
 * **WPA2 (AES)** - This is the highest level, also called enterprise

-Do not use mixed mode on your routers, just select WPA2-PSK (AES).
+Do not use mixed mode, just select WPA2-PSK (AES).

 PSK is Pre-Shared Key.
 Also called personal.
 Provide router with Plain english key.